unt-libraries/django-major-event-log/README.md

 #### Running the tests ####

-Simply invoke the tox test runner by running `tox` anywhere within the app.
+Simply invoke the tox test runner by running `tox` anywhere within the app (if you are running in a virtual environment, you will first need to install tox with `$ pip install tox`).
 `$ tox`
 If you don't wish to test using tox, you can also simply use Django's test runner by navigating to the root of the git repositor and running: